ccs_illustrationpressrelease.png

 Collaborating for Europe’s Common Interest

-In November 2023, the European Commission granted the Bifrost Project status as a Project of Common Interest (PCI).
 This designation allows PCI projects and participants to benefit from simplified permitting and the right to apply for EU funding through the Connecting Europe Facility program.
 To attain PCI status, a project must significantly impact energy markets and market integration across at least two EU countries, enhance competition, and bolster energy security by diversifying energy sources.
 It must also contribute to the EU’s climate and energy goals by integrating renewable energy.

 MAP CCS